-Zuckerberg’s physical façade is a barge billboard when it comes to communicating this important aspect about his worldview: he has rarely had to put up with anything that annoyed him or made him squirm.
+Zuckerberg’s physical façade is a billboard when it comes to communicating this important point: rarely has he had to put up with anything that’s made him squirm.
 His forehead, in particular, suggests the Great White Plains of upper-middle-class access to things like high-performance front-load washers.
-Whatever nasty CSI was unfolding somewhere Alabaman and rank with bodily fluids, Mark Zuckerberg—just laundered and encased by central air—continued clacking code on a taut keyboard.
+Whatever nasty CSI was unfolding among the world’s demimonde, Mark Zuckerberg—just laundered and encased by central air—continued clacking code on a taut keyboard.

-That offended wince that you might mistake for the discovery of a seasoned crouton in a seventeen-dollar takeout salad revealed a crack in an otherwise dense cultural firewall.
-It reminded us that Trump and Zuck, the two great disrupters in everyone’s life, are, by either coincidence or design, breaking things at the same time and the same scale.
-The pair have two significant things in common: they are white, entitled males, and they cheated their way into running the world.
+That offended wince you might mistake for the discovery of a garlic-salted crouton in a seventeen-dollar takeout salad revealed a crack in an otherwise dense cultural firewall.
+It reminded us that Trump and Zuck, the two great disrupters in everyone’s life, are breaking things at the same time and at the same scale.
+They have two significant things in common: they are white, entitled males, and they cheated their way into running the world.

-The American culture that confronted the likes of the barely adult Zuckerberg at Harvard and the newly gold-carded Trump of the Apprentice was one becoming much more democratic and less patriarchal.
-This evolving system was being touched by women, people of color, and members of LGBTQ community, so that (in real life at least) an orange old man could not sit behind a desk and fire black people without reason, and a Harvard punk could not pimp Americans’ private lives to Vlad Putin.
+The American culture that confronted the likes of the barely adult Zuckerberg at Harvard and the newly gold-carded Trump of the Apprentice was becoming much more democratic and less patriarchal.
+This was not so true of Americans themselves, but certainly women, people of color, and members of the LGBTQ community had influenced the evolving system, so that an orange old man could not sit behind a desk and fire Black people without reason and a Harvard punk could not pimp Americans’ private lives to Vlad Putin.

-Both men saw a troubling lack of testosterone in these process-driven systems emerging in business, government, and higher education.
-The successful workings of large and complicated systems were not following the Great Man formula.
-Trump and Zuck sensed the real threat to white men as the prospect of white men no longer being able to compete solely against white men.
-With the risk of losing control of the means of competition, both embraced a credo that David Mamet cribbed from William Hazlitt: Never suck to your inferiors; they will hate you more for it.
+Both men saw a troubling lack of testosterone in the accountability and cultural sensitivity emerging in business, government, and higher ed.
+They saw the prospect of white men no longer being able to compete solely against white men as a significant threat.
+With the risk of losing control of the means of competition, both embraced a credo that David Mamet cribbed from William Hazlitt: Never suck up to your inferiors; they will hate you more for it.

 Having filled his void of intellect and curiosity with bullying and cheating, Donald Trump developed a lifelong need for having social classes and demographics to loathe.
-A big part of his fan base are men who, since the turn of the millennium, have felt themselves diminished by new cultural norms.
+A big part of his fan base are men who’ve felt themselves diminished by new cultural norms since the turn of the millennium.
 Here was a nation of balding white guys cajoled into shaving their heads—something that used to be too gay to contemplate until Bruce Willis gave way.
-Who could brighten the outlook for these Matthew Whitaker clones looking ready to bust up a room?
-Could it be a man with cartoon hair—a man who boldly lived as if time stopped in 1992?
+Who could brighten the outlook for men looking ready to bust up a room?
+Could it be a man with cartoon hair—one who boldly lived as if time stopped in 1992?

 The Zuckerberg cohort was so acclimated to performance-on-demand that “studying” at Harvard was resoundingly anticlimactic.
 With “the Harvard B” trophy presented to all who enter, the Bill Gates route of quitting cold was the only carrot on the stick.
 The resale value of Harvard admittance was the connections.
 As instinctively as moles tunnel toward other moles, these guys homed in on what was elite and ultra-competitive among their peers.
-If the Trump worldview constituted competition in fact, mano-a-mano in a defined arena, the Zuckerberg alternative meant competition playing out up one tier into perpetuity—all abstraction.
+If the Trump worldview constituted competition in fact, mano-a-mano in a defined arena, the Zuckerberg alternative meant competition where it’s all abstraction, into perpetuity.